yzz9048/CDFA/README.md

 # CDFA

-#For now, only the core code is displayed and the complete code is coming soon.
+# For now, only the core code is displayed and the complete code is coming soon.

 We have provided the backbone of CDFA (backbone.py) and the diffusion process (gaussian_diffusion.py) here.

-#Metric prediction results
+# Metric prediction results

 We have shown the metric prediction resuts of all methods on all datasets, and they are named by "{model_name}-{dataset_name}" primarily.
+An overall display is provided in the PDF file.

-#Datasets
+# Datasets

 For AIops18, please refer to https://github.com/BEbillionaireUSD/Maat